 I have served as an Assistant Instructor for three undergraduate courses, totaling nine discussion sections.
 During Fall 2009, I led three discussion sections for "International Relations," taught by Professor Christina Davis.
 During Spring 2010, I again led three discussion sections for "International Relations," taught by Professor Andrew Moravcsik.
 And during Spring 2011, I led three discussion sections for "Intelligence, National Security and the Constitutional Democracy," taught by Dr. Diane Snyder.
 You may find detailed summaries of my teaching evaluations here (.pdf).

 Between Spring 2011 and Summer 2012, I completed a "Teaching Transcript" program offered by Princeton's McGraw Center for Teaching and Learning.
 This program helps graduate students improve the overall quality of undergraduate education.
 Through this program, a McGraw Center teaching fellow observed one of my discussion sections and followed up with a feedback discussion.
 I also attended multiple workshops on pedagogy and completed a teaching statement accessible here (.pdf).

 During the 2013-14 academic year, I am a Senior Thesis Adviser for three seniors in the Department of Politics at Princeton University.
 You may find my advisee evaluations here (.pdf).
-I was also an Assistant Instructor for a research methods lab for undergraduate students in the Woodrow Wilson School during the Fall 2013 term.
+I was also an Assistant Instructor for a "research methods lab" for undergraduate students in the Woodrow Wilson School during the Fall 2013 term.